sweetysingh1609/String-Range-Expander/README.md

 This is a Python utility that takes a string input representing numbers and numeric ranges (like `"1-3,5,7-9"`) and expands it into a full list of integers.

-The project is structured in progressive stages as outlined in the assignment.
-All 7 stages have been implemented with a focus on clean design, configurability, and robust handling of edge cases.

 ---